MarinaMartin/fostercareplaybook/docs/playbook/invite-more-unpaid-adults-than-paid-staff-to-meetings.md

 ### Who's Doing This?

 * Michigan
+* Ohio
 * Olmsted County, MN

 ### Real-World Examples

 * Michigan has begun tracking who attends each planning meeting, and their role (e.g. CASA, supportive adult, paid staff).
 They do this in a simple Excel spreadsheet, with regular exports from their IT system.
+* Ohio has Youth Centered Permanency Round Tables (YCPRT) running in several counties.
+For YCPRTs, the youth is asked to bring a support person to the meeting.
+It can be anyone: a caregiver, a friend of the family, a member of the family, or anyone the youth feels is supportive of them.
+That can also initiate more conversations and discussion about permanency options and supports for the youth.
+One youth asked his fast food manager to come with him, and the manager didn’t even know he was in foster care.
+The manager ended up adopting him!
+* In Ohio, the practice for maintaining  connections is: any youth 14 and over is able to have two support persons join in on the family team meetings and case plan meetings.
+That helps to initiate discussion of any other support persons available to the child.